What Happens to My Co-share Payments?

 Providence, RI 02908

-Alternatively, you may hand-deliver your payment to the “HEALTH INSURANCE CO-SHARE PAYMENTS” drop box in the HR reception area on the 3rd floor of the Department of Administration building at One Capitol Hill.
+Drop your check or money order payment in the locked drop box marked “HEALTH INSURANCE CO-SHARE PAYMENTS” in the HR reception area on the 3rd floor of the Department of Administration building at One Capitol Hill in Providence.

 Who do I Contact With Questions?